-- New IIA Code of Conduct - Helping the Board to protect the assets, reputation and sustainability of the organisation. - Internal audit should have the right to attend and observe all or part of executive committee meetings - The primary reporting line for the chief internal auditor should be to the chair of the Audit Committee. - New IIA Audit Executive guidance - Key messages from the IIA Body of Knowledge survey - Deciding the strategic direction for your function - Pulse of the profession survey results - IIA becoming more effective guidance will be shared - Ensuring effective communication lines between the CAE and the Board - Gaining assurance regarding the quality of the function's work. - Overseeing the relationship between the IA function and the organisation's centralised risk monitoring function.
+- New IIA Code of Conduct - Helping the Board to protect the assets, reputation and sustainability of the organisation. - Internal audit should have the right to attend and observe all or part of executive committee meetings - The primary reporting line for the chief internal auditor should be to the chair of the Audit Committee. - New IIA Audit Executive guidance - New IIA paper on models of effective IA will be shared - Key messages from the IIA Body of Knowledge survey - Deciding the strategic direction for your function - Pulse of the profession survey results - IIA becoming more effective guidance will be shared - ECIIA research paper making the most of the IA function - Ensuring effective communication lines between the CAE and the board - Gaining assurance regarding the quality of the function's work. - Overseeing the relationship between the IA function and the organisation's centralised risk monitoring function.